quaepoena/MA-redirect/README.md

 ## Use case

-If you're anything like the average person, you're on MA several times a day.
+If you're anything like the average person, you're on MA several times a day and use the search functionality extensively, whether through the main page, or with a browser search shortcut.
-When one is first on the site every day, it makes sense to create browser search shortcuts to faciliate faster searching/browsing.
-For example I type:

-> metal Spectral Wound

-in the address bar to see their page.

 Many bands (albums, etc.) have the same name, of course, and often one just wants to go see the page of the most popular band with the given name.
 This script allows that to happen.

 (Background: I first remember wishing for something like this script about seven years ago.)